douglasbouchet/SwissFarmSimulation/src/main/scala/Plan.md

   * or randomly assign
   * Goal is to have the current situation of swiss agriculture, in order to compare it with phase 3

+* This will probably need to adapte the supply needed by farmer
+* Will influence productivity & economic

 * Measurement of food supply chain on CO2 emission + other pollution (soil quality, water quality ? )
   * **True cost**
   * Need advise of Christian or experts to determine the major factor of pollution emission in food supply chain

-# Phase 3, impacts of types of agriculture
+# Phase 3: impact of types of agriculture

 * Farmers can change method of production:
   *  can buy fertilizer, pesticide, vaccin, nutrients